Customer Stories

 Overview

 Dropbox, a global leader in cloud storage and file synchronization, faced challenges maintaining a cohesive experimentation platform as the company expanded through acquisitions.
 With multiple tools in place, inefficiencies and fragmentation emerged.
-To address this, Dropbox is in the process of unifying its feature flagging and experimentation by adopting GrowthBook, a scalable and flexible solution that fits its complex infrastructure.
+To address this, Dropbox is unifying its feature flagging and experimentation by adopting GrowthBook, a scalable, flexible solution that aligns with its complex infrastructure.

 Challenge